 Now that you’ve learned all the wonderful things outdoor carts have to offer, perhaps you’ll consider subbing that back-breaking backpack with a convenient and versatile cart.

 This centuries-old technology has resurfaced in a new and inventive way to make your outdoor activities even more enjoyable, and—with the exception of braving the trails on a unicycle—backpacking carts are far and away the most fun you’ll have wandering the wilderness on one wheel.
+For more ideas on what to include in an ultralight backpacking list, check out our earlier article.

 Upon seeing all these benefits of a hiking outdoor cart, would you consider getting one for your trips?
 Or perhaps, you already have the pleasure of using one?
 Feel free to share your thoughts in the comments!